 What types of tics do we treat at GOSH?

-Hear from Dr Morvwen Duncan, a Clinical Psychologist at GOSH:
+Hear from Dr Morvwen Duncan, an Honorary Clinical Psychologist at GOSH:

 At our specialist Tourette syndrome clinic we provide assessment, diagnosis, and intervention for young people with a whole range of tics.